PeqNP/SimpleABTesting/README.md

 ### Retrieving Flag Values

 The most common use case is to determine if a flag is enabled.
-This can be done by using the `Flags.isEnabled(for:)` API.
+This can be done by calling `Flags.isEnabled(for:)`.

 ```swift
 // Get a boolean value (the most common case) for our flag